If you lead a team, a project or an organisation and feel like it's time you had some outside support, I'm here for you.

 Well, with me, you have someone who is completely in your corner.
-And dedicated time for you to just think.
+And you have dedicated time for you to just think.
 And process.
 And maybe offload.

 I’m a huge advocate for you when we’re together, but that doesn’t mean I’m not gently challenging.
-Because I believe in your potential.
-In your growth.
-In your evolution as a leader.
+That's because I believe in your potential, in your growth and in your evolution as a leader.

-So if you feel like you’d like some regular time to do the strategic thinking you know you’ve got to do, and more importantly, the personal values alignment you know your work needs, I’m here.
+So if you feel like you’d like some regular time to think strategically, and more importantly, make sure your work aligns with your personal values, I’m here.

 Working with me is like borrowing some extra insight (and steadiness and compassion) when you need it.